 Power supply: Mains Electricity

 Communications: This is primarily a place to relax and to get away from the outside world.
 As a result there are no phones here.
 However, there is cell phone reception around the lodge – There are no phones, and while there is cellphone reception around the lodge, guests are asked to avoid using their phones in communal areas.
-There is also internet access in the shop which is $5 for 20 minutes.
+There is internet access in the shop at US$5 for 20 minutes.

 TV & radio: There is no TV and Radio here.